onno-berkan/EE-675-final-project/README.md

 For Tables 1 and 2: Table 1 can be obtained by commenting out the pre-processing steps in initialAnalysis.py for the no-preprocessing columns and by simply running the cells for the rest.
 Table 2 can be obtained by running the cells further down the same notebook.
 Note that the notebook does not output accuracy metrics, but they can clearly be seen from the output.

 For Graph 1 and 2 (Accuracy vs EM Iterations and Latent State Dimensionality in Yes/No): Manipulate runYesNoGKF.py by adding for loops to vary the EM_ITERS and LATENT_DIM variables.
 See comments on code.
 Run on a server.
+Paste data into plotData.ipynb.

 For Graph 3 (Accuracy vs Latent State Dimensionality in 50 Word): Same as above, manipulate runGKF.py this time.
 See comments on code.
 This needs to be run on a server; 10+ GB of memory is needed if you want to go above ~40 dimensions, and the amount of memory needed only goes up.
+Paste data into plotData.ipynb.

 For Table 3: Uncomment the last parts of runYesNoGKF.py and runGKF.py